 Education: PhD University of British Columbia and Guest Student at Woods Hole Oceanographic Institution (2018), M.Sc.
 University of British Columbia (2012), Queen’s University B.A.H.
 Environmental Science and Political Studies (2007)

-Research Interests: Foraging ecology, bioenergetics, marine ecology & conservation biology
+Research Interests: Foraging ecology, biological oceanography, marine ecology, bioenergetics & conservation biology

 Study Areas: North Pacific Ocean, Eastern Arctic Ocean and North Atlantic Ocean

 Sarah is interested in understanding the complex feeding dynamics of marine mammals in temperate and Arctic environments.
 Her research focuses on determining the biological and physical conditions necessary to support successful feeding under current environmental conditions.
 Sarah applies new technology to record the fine-scale movements of large whales from the air and underwater to determine when and where they are feeding and what their encountered prey field looks like.
 She uses oceanographic sampling instruments to determine at what depth and abundances prey are found (e.g., zooplankton) and the associated physical properties of the water column (e.g., temperature and salinity) near tagged animals to assess the quality and quantity of their prey field.
 Combining information about the predators and their prey, she is able to identify key feeding areas throughout their range, assess the nutritional status of different demographic groups of whales and evaluate how climate induced shifts in prey distribution and abundance may impact feeding conditions in the future.

 Current research project: Testing whether the availability of Chinook Salmon is sufficient to support a healthy Southern Resident Killer Whale population